-The Dogue de Bordeaux is a dog that bonds closely with his family and dislikes being separated for long periods.
-They will protect their family and territory if threatened.
-Well-bred, socialised and trained, they are very good with children and will accept other household pets if introduced to them when young.
+The Dogue de Bordeaux is a devoted companion that bonds closely with their family and will protect them and their territory if they feel it is threatened.
+Well-bred, socialised and trained, they are good with children and will accept other household pets if introduced to them when young.
 They may be aloof - or even positively discouraging - with strangers.
 They love to please and need to be trained in a consistent and calm manner as they can be surprisingly sensitive.

 History and Origins